 Mel Stride, the Financial Secretary to the Treasury noted that there were questions around the fairness and popularity of the tax (in a nod to Mr Reynolds contribution) but that it impacted only 4 per cent of the population.
 70 per cent of revenues came from estates with a value of over £1 million.
 He said that the Office for Tax Simplification was presently reviewing the IHT regime and will report next spring (it has already provided a report on the administration).

 The measures being proposed by the government were intended to ease the transfer of property from parents to children.
 Clause 65 will clarify the downsizing provisions for those downsizing their homes (as it could have inadvertently applied to 'upsizing'.
-The clause would also ensure that the additional threshold should only apply to the direct decendent inheriting the property upon death.
-Mr Stride said that the amendment was uncessary.
+The clause would also ensure that the additional threshold should only apply to the direct descendent inheriting the property upon death.
+Mr Stride said that the amendment was unnecessary.

 Soft drinks industry levy